-Codata types are like regular data types, except that they allow for us to define infinite data structures.
-More precisely, for a type T, each of its constructor arguments of type T are transformed into a coinductive parameter Inf T. This makes each of the T arguments lazy, and allows infinite data structures of type T to be built.
+Codata types allow us to define infinite data structures by marking recursive arguments as potentially infinite.
+For a codata type T, each of its constructor arguments of type T are transformed into an argument of type Inf T. This makes each of the T arguments lazy, and allows infinite data structures of type T to be built.
 One example of a codata type is Stream, which is defined as follows.

+'''

-codata Stream : Type -> Type where (::) : (e : a) -> Stream a -> Stream a data Stream : Type -> Type where (::) : (e : a) -> Inf (Stream a) -> Stream a ones : Stream Nat ones = 1 :: ones
+codata Stream : Type -> Type where

+(::) : (e : a) -> Stream a -> Stream a

+'''